rubymonsters/webapps-for-beginners/source/11-storing_data/03-listing_names.md

 end
 ```

-However, this would break if there's no file with this name, yet.
-So let's
+However, this would break if no file with this name exists yet.
+So let's add
 a little safeguard, and return an empty array if the file does not exist:

 ```ruby